Tai Chi Program

 Taiji (Tai Chi) is easy to practice, requires no special space or equipment, and fosters a joyful, reflective approach to daily life.
 These classes focus on the Wu/Hao style—a subtle, tranquil style, with high postures and small steps.
 It fosters the “mind method”: internal focus and awareness.

 Contact Sabrina at 919.489.5355 for more information or register online.

 Dr. Jay Dunbar, PhD, is the director of the Magic Tortoise Taijiquan School.
 He has studied taijiquan and qigong

 since 1975 and has taught in the Triangle area since 1979.
 Visit www.magictortoise.com for more information.

-The fundamentals of Tai Chi and Qigong are harmonious.
+The fundamentals of Tai Chi and Qigong are similar.
 This class will give you a great introduction to the basics of both these disciplines.
-Class will begin in the spring, in the field across from WHS.
 Don’t miss this exciting opportunity to begin or refresh your study of Tai Chi!
-We need a minimum of eight students to begin
+We need a minimum of eight students to begin this class.

 Tai Chi in the field - experienced class

 Our Thursday class is for students that have either attended one or both of our introductory classes or have permission from the instructor.
 We will continue the journey of practicing and improving the "long form" of Tai Chi.
 Dr. Jay is one of the few instructors offering lessons in the Wu/Hao style.
 This form is more sedate than the bolder, classical styles (Chin or Yang) but perhaps even more contemplative and powerful in its subtle way.